alonso-herreros/hyprcap/README.md

   -v, --verbose                 Print extra information.
 Specify multiple times
                                 to increase verbosity.
   -q, --quiet                   Print less information.
+  --disable-title               Forcefully disable setting the terminal title.
+                                Useful if the terminal title setting code is causing issues, e.g. when running in a script.
   -V, --version                 Show the version and exit.
   -h, --help                    Show this help message and exit.